GiacomoVoss/enemene/README.md

 ## Concepts

 ### Entities
 Entities are the definition of models.
 You can create them by executing `enemene mentity` on the command line.
+Aannotate a class property with `@Field`, `@Reference`, `@Collection` or `@Composition` to create a field..
+To add a calculated attribute that gets evaluated on-the
+-fly, annotate a class method with `@Calculated`.

 ### Views
 Views are an abstraction of entities to define the access to them without writing any imperative code.
 A view is defined with an entity